 What Is Job Scraping

-At the beginning part, we will give an introduction to the concept of job posting, how can the scraped data use, and the scraping challenges.
+In the beginning part, we will give an introduction to the concept of the job posting, how can scraped data be used, and the scraping challenges.
 These will help you have a better understanding of job scraping.

 About Job Posting